 We have handy guides on the web to help identify flowers as well as some handy apps.
 Irish Wildflowers has a month by month guide and can be viewed here.
 It is impossible to walk this time of year without noticing the fresh colour and scents around every country road.

 Birdsong in Ireland

-Another surprise while walking this time of year is the welcoming of springtime activity by the birds that fill the air with beautiful song, morning, noon and evening.
+Another surprise while walking this time of year is the welcoming of springtime activity by the birds that fill the air with beautiful song.
 You can hear non-familiar sounds after the long break of winter.

 We can feel the excitement in the air as the blackbird gets giddy with joy and singing his heart out, tending to his young.
 Most birds are tending to hungry nestlings and they can be heard but it is hard to locate them.